GamerSoft24/Software/Programs.md

 1 -> [Chrome Beta:](https://github.com/GamerSoft24/Software/blob/Main/InstallerSoft/Windows/Google%20Chrome/ChromeBetaSetup.exe) Latest version of Chrome Beta.
 Might have stability and compatibility issues

-2 -> [Chrome Dev:](https://github.com/GamerSoft24/Software/blob/Main/InstallerSoft/Windows/Google%20Chrome/ChromeDevSetup.exe) Latest version of Chrome Developer.
+2 -> [Chrome Dev:](https://github.com/GamerSoft24/Software/blob/Main/InstallerSoft/Windows/Google%20Chrome/ChromeDevSetup.exe) Latest version of Chrome Dev.
 Use if you want to make a new extension or develop a web application.

 3 -> [Chrome:](https://github.com/GamerSoft24/Software/blob/Main/InstallerSoft/Windows/Google%20Chrome/ChromeSetup.exe) Regular ol' Chrome.
 Not much to say apart that it's much more modern than 360Chrome.
 Just don't use it on Windows 7 and older...